-How has death impacted marital relationships?
+How has death of a family member impacted marital relationships?

 So many people have passed away during the pandemic and it has affected millions of families.
-Due to many sudden deaths, during the pandemic, I have seen couples being impatient.
-Usually one partner has a “life is short” mentality and does not want to “waste” time on someone who they believe won’t change.
+Due to many sudden deaths during the pandemic, couples have been displaying impatience.
+Usually, one partner has a “life is short” mentality and does not want to “waste” time on someone who they believe won’t change.

 Before the pandemic, what were the most common challenges that married couples faced?

 Finances have always been the number one reason for divorce.
 It has been a longstanding reason couples attend therapy.
 This is due to mismanaging finances, lying about finances, helping other family members without discussing it with your spouse, etc. This creates a lack of trust between the couple and also their future plans such as having children, purchasing a home or even retiring.

-What would you advise to married couples with post pandemic challenges?
+What would you advise to married couples with post-pandemic challenges?

 What is the best therapy married couples can get?